C0deWiser/postie/README.md

 ### Previewing Notifications

-You may define a notification preview, so the user can see how the notification will look.
+You may define a notification preview so the user can see how the notification will look.

 Notification previews may be composed with model factories.